-We dig plants when your order is received, and ship immediately via US Priority Mail.
-You will receive a tracking number via email when plants are shipped.
-All plants are packed to be safe in their packages for up to 3 days after receipt.
+We dig fresh our plants and ship immediately.
+We ship US Mail, Priority shipping.
+You will receive a tracking number once your plants ship.
+All plants will be fine in their packages for up to 3 days after receiving.

 How We Protect Your Plants For Transit

 We sell only bare root plants.
 We dip the roots in tera-sorb silicone gel to retain ample moisture for transit and surround with plastic.
-This provides superior protection for plants in transit for up to 12 days.
+This is superior protection for plants in transit for up to 12 days.

 Upon Receipt Of Your Plants

 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
-Bare root plants need to be planted within 2-3 days of receipt unless weather prohibits.
+Bare root plants need to be planted within 2-3 days of receiving unless weather-related problems prohibit planting.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
-Water daily for the first week after planting.
+Water for the first week daily after planting.

 Sassafras, also known as the root beer tree, is a flowering deciduous tree belonging to the Laurel family.
 It is a native of the eastern part of the United States.
 It can grow to heights of thirty to fifty feet.

-Sassafras is distinguishable because of its somewhat unusual polymorphic leaves.
+This tree is distinguishable because of its somewhat unusual polymorphic leaves.
 On the same tree, leaves can have regular oval shapes, mitten shapes, or have three lobes.
 Sometimes, though, up to seven lobes can be found on leaves.
 Leaves will change colors in the fall.

 Sassafras oil is also made from the roots, which, in turn, is used to fragrance soaps and perfumes.
 It was also used to flavor root beer and licorice candy.
 Dried young and ground-up sassafras leaves are an essential flavor and texture ingredient in Cajun and Creole cooking.